maxdemaio/thelangbot/README.md

 docker build -t thelangbot-image .
 ```

-create a folder on your host machine that the docker volume will use:
+create a folder on your host machine that the docker volume will use.
+Note, add the json files to this folder after making the folder.

 ```
 cd ~